 AKA Blossom Tree, Cherry blossom tree, Ornamental Cherry, Prunus 'Collingwood Ingram', Japanese Cherry tree

 Our pot grown Collingwood Ingram Flowering Cherry trees can be planted at any time of the year.
-Choosing a location away from strong winds protects the blossom display.
-Start by removing weeds and grass within a metre of your desired planting hole.
-Dig a square hole as deep as your root mass and approximately 1.5x as wide.
-To help the tree establish more effectively, sprinkle root grow in the hole.
+A location away from strong winds protects the blossom.
+Remove surrounding weeds and grass, then dig a square hole as deep as the root mass and twice as wide.
+To help the tree establish, sprinkle root grow in the hole.

-When planting Japanese Cherry trees in spring or summer, water well for the first few months.
-Increase watering if there are extended periods of hot or dry weather.
-When planting in autumn, you may only need to water a little.
-See Irrigation kits.
+Water Collingwood Ingram Ornamental Cherry trees well and regularly through the first spring and summer, increasing in periods of hot or dry weather.
+In autumn, you may only need to water a little.
+Our Irrigation kits aid establishment.

 Once planted, keep the area free of competing weeds and grass for the first couple of growing seasons.
 If your area is prone to rabbits, use a rabbit guard.